Pil0tz/pil0tz.github.io/_posts/2025-02-08-chess-games.md

 From this, we see there's some anomalies that can be removed to get a clearer picture.
 Rules infractions and abandoned games can go, as well as games where the result seems inconclusive ('*' in the result column).
 I considered removing draws as well since they only comprise of a small amount of games but their inclusion doesn't hurt our results so I decided to leave them in.
 I also removed bullet and ultra bullet games since they are so short that no meaningful fluctuation in time spent can be observed.

 Increment has a lot of unusual values which are not commonly used.
 This is probably due to people creating custom game challenges with less used or obscure time controls.
-We can remove the odd ones out to get a clearer picture of the s that are commonly found in online chess games.
+We can remove the odd ones out to get a clearer picture of the ones that are commonly found in online chess games.

 99% of games are a total of 75 moves or shorter, which indicates that we can remove the last 50 ply without losing much data, significantly speeding up the analysis, as well as reducing the skewness of those distributions.
 We cut off some games before their conclusion, but since we're analyzing on a per-move basis, this should pose too much of a problem .